-CUSTOMARY & TRADITIONAL USE DETERMINATION HARVEST LIMITS OPEN SEASONS MOOSE Units 19A and 19B-Residents of Unit 18 (within the Kuskokwim River drainage upstream from, and including, the Johnson River) and Unit 19 Unit 19B west of the Kogrukluk River- Residents of Eek and Quinhagak Unit 19C-Residents of Unit 19 Unit 10D-Residents of Unit 10 and Laka Unit 19A north of the Kuskokwim River, upstream from (but excluding) the George River drainage, and south of the Kuskokwim River upstream from (and including) the Downey Creek drainage, not includ- ing the Lime Village Management Area.
-Federal public lands are closed to the harvest of moose .
-Unit 19A remainder-1 antlered bull by Federal No Federal open season Sept.
-1 - Sept.
-20 Unit 19D-Residents of Unit 19 and Lake Minchumina drawing permit (FM1901) or State permit.
-Federal public lands are closed to the harvest of moose except by residents of Aniak, Chuathbaluk, Crooked Creek, Lower Kalskag, Tuluksak, and Upper Kalskag, .
-The Yukon Delta National Wildlife Refuge Manager, in cooperation with BLM, will annually establish the harvest quota and number of permits to be issued in coordination with the State Tier I hunt.
+CUSTOMARY & TRADITIONAL USE DETERMINATION HARVEST LIMITS OPEN SEASONS MOOSE (continued) The Yukon Delta National Wildlife Refuge Manager, in cooperation with BLM, will annually establish the harvest quota and number of permits to be issued in coordination with the State Tier I hunt.
 If the allowable harvest level is reached before the regular season closing date, the refuge manager, in consultation with BLM field office manager, will announce an early closure of Federal public lands to all moose hunting.
 Unit 19B-1 bull with spike-fork or 50-inch ant- lers, or antlers with 4 or more brow tines on one side.
 Sept.
 1 - Sept.
 20 Unit 19C-1 antlered bull Sept.
 1 - Sept.
 20 1 bull by State registration permit Jan.
 15 - Feb.
-15 Unit 19D-that portion of the Upper Kuskokwim Controlled Use Area within the North Fork drain- age upstream from the confluence of the South Fork to the mouth of the Swift River-1 antlered bull.
+15 Unit 19D-that portion of the Upper Kuskokwim Controlled Use Area within the North Fork drain- age upstream from the confluence of the South Fork to the mouth of the Swift Fork-1 antlered bull.
 Sept.
 1 - Sept.
 30 Unit 19D, remainder of the Upper Kuskokwim Controlled Use Area-1 bull Sept.
 1 - Sept.
 30 Dec.
 1 - Feb.
 28 Unit 19D remainder-1 antlered bull Sept.
 1 - Sept.
 30 Dec.
 1 - Dec.
 15 Unit 19-Rural residents of Lime Village only- No individual harvest limit, but a village harvest quota of 28 bulls (including those taken under the State Tier I system).
 Reporting will be by a com- munity reporting system.
-July 1 - June 30
+July 1 - June 30 All rural residents 1 ram with / 8 curl or larger Aug.
+10 - Sept.
+20 Unit 19C-that portion within Denali National Park and Preserve - residents of Nikolai only - no individ- ual harvest limit.
+Reporting will be by a community harvest reporting system.
+Oct.
+1 - Mar.
+30 COYOTE · · · · · · · · · · · · · · · · · · · All rural residents 10 coyotes Aug.
+10 - Apr.
+30